How to win fast and first with AI

 Regulation and ethics are top of mind for an organization of nearly half a million people.
 We stick closely to the European-initiated General Data Protection Regulations (GDPR) and have mandatory privacy and security reviews on all projects.
 We have ethics in mind though our use of:

-Through our EI Studio, every project is value assessed and we use metrics, not only to assess return on investment, but also to track progress through the lifetime of the project.
+Through our CIO Applied Intelligence Studio, every project is value assessed and we use metrics, not only to assess return on investment, but also to track progress through the lifetime of the project.
 We help to make companies’ AI vision a reality using Applied Intelligence (AI plus data, analytics and automation) and we steer our own path through: